OffchainLabs/nitro/docs/faqs/what-if-dispute.md

 The "padding on both ends" involves three events that have to occur between a client receiving their transaction receipt from a Sequencer and their L2 to L1 message being executable.
 After getting their receipt,

 1. The Sequencer posts their transaction in a batch (usually within a few minutes, though the Sequencer will wait a bit longer if the L1 is congested).
 Then,
-1. A validator includes their transaction in an RBlock (usually within the hour).
+1. A validator includes their transaction in an assertion (usually within the hour).
-   Then, after the ~week long dispute window passes, the RBlock is confirmable, and
+   Then, after the ~week long dispute window passes, the assertion is confirmable, and
-1. Somebody (anybody) confirms the RBlock on L1. (usually within ~15 minutes)
+1. Somebody (anybody) confirms the assertion on L1. (usually within ~15 minutes)